alt-glitch/blog/content/posts/making-rl-envs.md

     return env
 ```

 To get started with building an environment, you need to have `prime` cli.
+[Docs here](https://github.com/PrimeIntellect-ai/prime-cli)

 ```bash
 uv tool install prime